Collosus Review

 We're here at Six Flags Magic Mountain.
-Today's ride we'll be reviewing is Collosus.
+For today's ride, we'll be traveling back in time to review Collosus.
 After getting in the god awful Morgan Trains, the trains dispatch.
-Unfortunetly, the coaster rarely races, so don't expect any coaster racing from this ride.
-Although, Six Flags may actually be doing a smart thing by not having the coaster racing on Collosus.
-Neal and Jay want all of their guests to have a pleasent experience on Collosus.
-And no one has a good ride on Collosus when they're a dead beat sad beat loser who just got their ass severely kicked in coaster racing.
-But enough about that.
-After you leave the station, you go into a turn, followed by some straight track, then another turn into the lifthill.
-If you look to your side on the lifthill, you can get a nice view of Goliath.
-But then you reach the top of the lift hill, where you get to the first drop.
-Now, on my last ride on Collosus, you get something you don't expect on Collosus.
+Unfortunetly, the coaster rarely raced, so you wouldn't expect any coaster racing from this ride.
+After you left the station, you went into a turn, followed by some straight track, then another turn into the lifthill.
+If you looked to your side on the lifthill, you got a nice view of Goliath.
+But then you reached the top of the lift hill, where you got to the first drop.
+Now, you got something you wouldn't have expected on Collosus.
 AIRTIME!!!
-While it wasn't much, it's still airtime.
-After the first drop, you head up for the first turnaround.
-If you are sitting in the front, when at the top, you actually get some EJECTOR AIR!!!
+While it wasn't much, it was still airtime.
+After the first drop, you headed up for the first turnaround.
+If you were sitting in the front, when at the top, you actually got some EJECTOR AIR!!!
 So that's awesome.
-After the first turnaround, you then go into the second drop.
-While it's not airtime filled like the first drop, it's still a fun drop.
-Then, you go into a small hump covered by the structure, this looks like it should eject you out of your seat, Magnum XL 200 style.
-Unfortunetly, it doesn't.
+After the first turnaround, you then went into the second drop.
+While it wasn't airtime filled like the first drop, it was still a fun drop.
+Then, you went into a small hump covered by the structure, this looked like it should've ejected you out of your seat, Magnum XL 200 style.
+Unfortunetly, it didn't.
 Now, this used to be an ejector hill.
-But shortly after the ride opened, Collosus had a Peroulis Plunge moment and a fat lady sang.
+But shortly after the ride opened, Collosus had a Perilous Plunge moment and a fat lady sang.
 So now they gave us this crappy airtime free hill.
-But after that crappy hill, you go up into the double up.
-Unfortunetly, that is also airtime free, then you go around the second turnaround.
-After that, you drop down.
-Then after that drop, we reach the god awful midcourse brakes.
+But after that crappy hill, you went up into the double up.
+Unfortunetly, that is also airtime free, then you went around the second turnaround.
+After that, you dropped down.
+Then after that drop, we reached the god awful midcourse brakes.
 There used to be a dip right here, but unfortunetly, it was taken out and replaced with a block brake.
-From what I've heard, it was taken out due to maintanence, but I honestly think if they redo that section with new wood, it'll be fine.
-But I know nothing about maintaining wooden coasters.
-So what I think means nothing.
-Then you go into the third turnaround.
-This one at least looks cool since it's in the structure.
-Then you dip out of the turnaround into some bunny hills.
+From what I've heard, it was taken out due to maintanence, but I honestly thought if they had re-did that section with new wood, it would've been fine.
+But enough speculating about possible changes to dead rollercoasters.
+Then you went into the third turnaround.
+This one at least looked cool since it's in the structure.
+Then you dipped out of the turnaround into some bunny hills.
 Unfortunetly, these just give the train a path to follow back to the station.
-I'd definetly recommend Collosus to someone visiting SFMM.
-It's not as bad as people make it out to be.
+I would've recommend Collosus to someone visiting SFMM since it wasn't as bad as people make it out to be.
+But I'm pretty sure that none of you care since I'm 99.9 % sure that Twisted Collosus is gonna be just freaking awesome.

 7/10